-In accordance with the requirements of the Block Exemption Communiqué, an agreement between a supplier (ie, manufacturer/ importer) and a distributor may have a definite or indefinite term.
+In accordance with the requirements of the Block Exemption Communiqué, an agreement between a supplier (ie, manufacturer/importer) and a distributor may have a definite or indefinite term.
 An agreement with a definite term must remain valid at least five years and each party must accept a provision to notify the other party of its intention not to renew at least six months before the expiration of the agreement.
 For agreements with indefinite duration, the notice of termination period must be at least two years for both parties.
 The terms must also allow this two-year notice period to be reduced to no shorter than a period of one year when:

-- the supplier is required by law or the agreement to pay appropriate compensation in case it terminates the agreement; or - the supplier terminates the agreement due to the reorganisation of a significant portion or the entirety of its distribution system. - 5 Are there any particularities for M&A or JV transactions that companies should consider when preparing, negotiating or entering into a deal in the automotive industry?
+- the supplier is required by law or the agreement to pay appropriate compensation in case it terminates the agreement; or - the supplier terminates the agreement owing to the reorganisation of a significant portion or the entirety of its distribution system.